Blog ❯ Diversity in STEM – Why We Need More STEM Programs for Kids

 In a 2019 survey of more than 1,000 UK-based physical scientists, nearly 30% of LGBTQ+ scientists and half of transgender scientists said that they had considered leaving their workplace because of an unfriendly or hostile climate or because of discrimination.

-• Nearly 20% of LGBTQ+ chemists and 32% of transgender and non-binary scientists across all disciplines had experienced exclusionary, offensive, or harassing behavior at work in the previous year.
+Nearly 20% of LGBTQ+ chemists and 32% of transgender and non-binary scientists across all disciplines had experienced exclusionary, offensive, or harassing behaviour at work in the previous year.

 The struggle of hiding your identity has detrimental impacts on one’s health, happiness, and productivity, in addition to businesses talent retention and leadership development.
 This causes people to leave their jobs, leading to less and less diversity in the workplace.